FLYERS-SABRES' SERIES HISTORY: Current and Miscellaneous:

 February 4, 1995 -- Eric Lindros (1-3-4) recorded points on all four goals and Dominic Roussel made 29 saves in Philly's 4-2 home win.
-Lindros' goal came with one second to play in the middle period on a bullet from center ice that baffled goalie Grant Fuhr ( http://www.youtube.com/watch?v=4NbFDvcwUlI ).
+Lindros' goal came with one second to play in the middle period on a bullet from center ice that baffled goalie Grant Fuhr.

-March 26, 1995 -- Dominic Roussel made 23 saves and the Flyers got two special teams' goals in the opening period of a 3-1 home win.
-Kevin Dineen scored a PPG and Dimitri Yushkevich added a SHG.
-In the third period, a fight between Shawn Antoski and Doug Houda -- http://www.youtube.com/watch?v=_4WIoCULxs8
+March 26, 1995 -- Dominic Roussel made 23 saves and Kevin Dineen scored a PPG and Dimitri Yushkevich added a SHG in the opening period of a 3-1 home win.
+Dineen's goal was the 300th of his NHL career.
+Shawn Antoski and Doug Houda fought -- http://www.youtube.com/watch?v=_4WIoCULxs8

 April 7, 1995 -- Petr Svoboda was traded to the Flyers for Garry Galley.

-May 7, 1995 -- In Game 1 of the QFs in Philly, Karl Dykhuis scored 10:06 into OT and the Flyers won a PO game for the first time since 1989, 4-3.
+May 7, 1995 -- In Game 1 of the QFs in Philly, Karl Dykhuis scored 10:06 into OT and Ron Hextall made 26 saves leading the Flyers to a 4-3 win.
 Dykhuis (also Vlastimil Kroupa, San Jose, 1994) became the second player in NHL history to score a GWG in the last five minutes of his first PO game.
 The Flyers outshot Buffalo 5-0 in the extra session and 31-29 in the game.
 Jason Dawe scored twice for Buffalo (had four PO goals in his NHL career).
-Ron Hextall faced Dominik Hasek.
 Rob DiMaio, Kevin Haller (two points) and Brent Fedyk also scored.